dhrub0216/QuillHash-Assignment/README.md

 QUESTION- 2

 In case of load balancing by ELB, we need to move our authentication.
 When we are distributing traffic, we need to make sure that the authentication is completed before fetch/filter functionality.

-But if authentication and authorisation is on different servers then we might face problems as we are storing data (JWD token)
+But if authentication and authorisation is on different servers then we might face problems as we are storing data (JWD token).

 SOLUTION- Keeping authentication and authorisation on same server and reading/fetching file on another.